 New York Film Academy encourages prompt reporting to allow for the collection and preservation of evidence that may be helpful during an investigation or criminal proceeding.

 A delay in filing a complaint may limit the Title IX Coordinator's ability to respond.
 If the complaint is delayed to the point where one of the Parties (Complainant or Respondent) has graduated or is no longer employed, NYFA will still seek to meet specific obligations under federal and state laws by taking reasonable action to end the harassment, prevent its recurrence, and remedy its effects.

 Students have the option to speak confidentially with one of NYFA's Licensed Mental Health Counselors and Therapists.
 These employees are deemed Confidential Counselors and are the only NYFA employees who are not expected to report or disclose information to the Title IX Coordinator.
-However, if a domestic violence, or stalking to the individuals listed below when that individual is not acting in the role that provides them privilege, the individual is required to make a report to the Title IX Coordinator.
+However, if a Complainant, Respondent, or Witness (Parties) discloses incidents of sexual assault, dating violence, domestic violence, or stalking to the individuals listed below when that individual is not acting in the role that provides them privilege, the individual is required to make a report to the Title IX Coordinator.
 An example of a confidential resource acting outside their primary capacity may be when a Counselor is facilitating an educational workshop.